Billy Napier's buyout at Florida and 3 best-case scenario Gators replacements

-Well, if you wanted to buy Billy Napier out of his contract instead of Kalen DeBoer, you’d save yourself a lot of money!
-Those are the types of conversations that are re-circulating after yet another early season disaster-class from Napier.
-The Florida Gators had a two-week stay inside the top 15 that has now ended after an upset loss to USF in Week 2 of the college football season.
+Well, if you wanted to buy Billy Napier out of his contract instead of James Franklin, you’d save yourself a lot of money!
+Those are the types of conversations that are re-circulating after yet another season disaster-class from Napier.
+The Florida Gators had a two-week stay early inside the top 15 early in the campaign, but that ended after an upset loss to USF in Week 2 of the college football season.
+Since then, the roof has caved in on Napier and the Gators.
+If there was ever a time to let him go, it was probably a few weeks ago.

-What made this loss worse than it was is that Napier once again mismanaged the game and had terrible play calling.
-While DJ Lagway didn't look the best, the offense struggled largely due to the play calling.
+While DJ Lagway hasn't look the best this season, their offense has struggled largely due to the play calling.
 Had Napier not had the season he had in 2024, Florida fans could maybe accept this loss.
 This loss isn't going to kill their season by any means.
 They have eight more ranked games this season.
 But they have every right to call for the administration to do what should have been done last year.

 The good thing for Florida fans is generating the money for Napier's buyout won't be hard.
 His buyout, compared to some of his other SEC counterparts, is far more affordable.